 Some of the interventions I utilize include games, puzzles, puppets, art, and sand tray therapy.
 Sand Tray is a form of play therapy that provides a safe space to express one's perceptions and experiences by placing miniature items and symbols in the sand to create a world.
 This world is seen as a reflection of one's internal world, allowing children and adults alike to work through their feelings and emotions while simultaneously mastering skills to cope with them.
 These strategies may help: increase emotional awareness by labeling and recognizing feelings and healthy ways to manage such feelings when they arise., strengthen children's social skills and appropriate play skills, and promote use of self-control strategies such as effective problem solving steps.
 They may also help: increase self-esteem, reduce anxiety and conduct problems such as noncompliance, bullying, stealing and lying.

-I have a great deal of experience working with adolescents, including two years as a primary therapist in a residential treatment center for adolescent youth experiencing very challenging struggles.
+I have a great deal of experience working with adolescents who’s struggles range from preventative care to intense struggles.
 My calm and welcoming presence allows teens to feel comfortable addressing the core of their struggles and my unique and playful therapeutic activities allows them to have additional means of expressing themselves rather than relying solely traditional talk therapy methods.
 I truly enjoy working with this population and have received great feedback from the teens I have worked with, including the ones who initially entered therapy most hesitant to open up.
 Some of the interventions I utilize include games, puzzles, art, sand tray therapy, worksheets, recommended readings and homework assignments.

 When working with children and teens, parents are always an integral part of the treatment process.
 I collaborate with parents to bring about positive behavior changes, to support the individual, increase family connectedness, and help expand skills, strategies, and insights beyond the therapy hour.
 This participation can be anything from meeting for a few minutes after session to participating in the entire family session and varies on an individual case by case basis.